Watching “wet-season” skies from the deck of ocean-front villas.

 The whole vibe of Eco Beach is to unwind.
-However all the creature comforts and eye catching natural beauty doesn’t come cheap – as nice as it is.
+However, all the creature comforts and eye-catching natural beauty don’t come cheap – as nice as it is.

-Allow yourself two nights (during season) and come mid week out of season and stay four nights.
+Allow yourself two nights (during the season) and come mid-week out of season and stay four nights.

 How to get to Eco Beach

 Eco Beach Resort is a 1.5-hour drive south of Broome – 120km along the Great Northern Highway and then 10km along a well-maintained pindan-red dirt track.
 Alternatively a 25-minute scenic helicopter ride from Broome across Roebuck Bay.